 Paul A. Clemons

-As a graduate student, Clemons was a lead investigator in a large team effort to develop a “one-bead, one-stock solution” approach to chemical genetics, a precursor to the chemistry technology platform still in use by the Broad Institute.
-After receiving his Ph.D. in molecular and cellular biology from Harvard University, Clemons moved to the Harvard Institute of Chemistry & Cell Biology (ICCB), where he led additional technology development projects and conducted basic research to bring computational approaches to chemical-genetics research.
-In the context of the National Cancer Institute’s Initiative for Chemical Genetics, first at ICCB and later at Broad) and the Molecular Libraries Probe-production Centers Network, Clemons’s group helped develop tools such as ChemBank, a public, small-molecule structure and data analysis environment that life scientists can use.
+Prior to joining the Broad Institute in 2005, Clemons was a fellow at the Harvard Institute of Chemistry & Cell Biology (ICCB), where he led technology development projects and conducted basic research to bring computational approaches to chemical-genetics research.
+In the context of the National Cancer Institute’s Initiative for Chemical Genetics (first at ICCB and later at Broad) and the Molecular Libraries Probe-production Centers Network, Clemons’s group helped develop tools such as ChemBank and BioAssay Research Database (BARD): public, small-molecule structure and data-analysis environments that life scientists can use.
 More recently, Clemons’s group has participated in development of the Cancer Therapeutics Response Portal (CTRP) and NCI CTD2 Dashboard.